♦ Introduction ♦

 Tat Tvam Asi is Profound Sameness

 The problem we Homo sapiens (Latin: “wise man”) must deal with is our illusion of distinction born of language and the naming that supports it.
-We think we make “wise” distinctions.
-Tat Tvam Asi challenges our cognitive perception of difference.
-This “wise man” trait likely has its origins in what Buddha called the illusion of self.
+We think we make wise distinctions.
+Tat Tvam Asi challenges our cognitive perception of difference — our “introduced irrelevancies”.
+This “wise man” trait likely has its origins in what Buddha called the “illusion of self”.
 Naturally, some sense of self is essential for survival of any living thing!
-However, we humans have way too much of this good thing, an imbalance going back to our hunter-gatherer ancestors.
-Civilization’s hierarchical social dynamics only exacerbate cognitive distinction and the ensuing sense of disconnection.
+However, we humans have way too much of this sense of self, an imbalance going back to our hunter-gatherer ancestors.
+Civilization’s hierarchical social dynamics only exacerbate this cognitive distinction and its ensuing sense of disconnection.

 Tat Tvam Asi corresponds to the Taoist idea of profound sameness.
-As chapter 56 puts it…
+Again, as chapter #56 put it…

-This view of non-distinction reveals a subtler aspect of balance (6).
-When ‘thou art that’ there is no ‘otherness’.
-Without ‘otherness’, life can ride the wave of dynamic balance without dissonance.
+This view of non-distinction reveals a subtler aspect of balance (5).
+When ‘thou art that’ there is no otherness.
+Without otherness, life can ride the wave of dynamic balance without dissonance.
 We can go with the flow, as they say.
-All this goes to point out how the egalitarian social settings of our illiterate unsophisticated hunter- gatherer ancestors helped imbue individuals with an innate sense of pycho-emotional balance.
-That sense of balance is the harmonious quality missing from civilized hierarchical society.
+All this goes to point out how the egalitarian social settings of our illiterate unsophisticated hunter- gatherer ancestors helped imbue individuals with an innate sense of psycho-emotional balance.
+That sense of balance is the harmonious quality missing from civilized hyper-hierarchical society.

 Our naming of things freezes the reality of the moment in memory, which we then do our best to impose upon nature’s ‘wave of dynamic balance’.
-Our fondly held illusions of difference produce and/or magnify a sense of psycho-emotional imbalance.
-Civilization’s incessant pigeonholing of reality increases hierarchical distinctions and we end up with a deepening sense of imbalance even as we find our ‘secure’ niche.
-We feel varying degrees of imbalance and scurry about throughout life striving to regain balance — to reconnect with the whole, so to speak.
-Again, as the Tao Te Ching mentions, Realizing I don’t know is better; not knowing this knowing is disease.
-If all this isn’t the disease, I don’t know what is.
+Our fondly held illusions of difference produce and magnify a sense of psycho-emotional one-sidedness.
+Civilization’s incessant pigeonholing of reality increases hierarchical distinctions and we end up with a deepening sense of inequity even as we find our ‘secure’ niche.
+We feel varying degrees of discomfort and scurry about throughout life striving to regain balance — to reconnect with the whole, so to speak.
+Again, as the Tao Te Ching cautions, Realizing I don’t know is better; not knowing this knowing is disease.

 The Old Way